 Function, physiology, and clinically significant polymorphisms

 Despite its name, OATP1B1 has broad substrate selectivity that includes anionic, zwitterionic, and neutral lipophilic drugs.
-It also transports endogenous substances including bile acids, bilirubin, glucuronide conjugates, and peptides [1, 2].
+It also transports endogenous substances including bile acids, bilirubin, coproporphyrins I and III, glucuronide conjugates, and peptides [1, 2].

 In common with many drug metabolizing enzymes, OATP1B1 expression is known to be regulated by the nuclear hormone receptors FXR, HNF1α, HNF3β and HNF4α.
 These also transcriptionally regulate other important OATPs such as OATP1B3 and OATP2B1 [3-6].

 Rotor syndrome (OMIM #237450) is the simultaneous and complete deficiency of OATP1B1 and 1B3 which disrupts the hepatic reuptake of conjugated bilirubin and clinically presents as mild hyperbilirubinemia [7, 8].
-Downregulation of pharmacologic inhibition of OATP1B transporters can also cause hyperbilirubinemia.
-Decreased expression of OATP1B1 and 1B3 in cholestatic diseases correlates with jaundice , and chronic treatment with fusidic acid, a widely used bacteriostatic that, besides OATP1B1, also inhibits NTCP and BSEP, is often accompanied by cholestasis and conjugated hyperbilirubinemia .
+Downregulation or pharmacologic inhibition of OATP1B transporters can also cause hyperbilirubinemia.
+Decreased expression of OATP1B1 and 1B3 in cholestatic diseases correlates with jaundice , and chronic treatment with fusidic acid, a widely used bacteriostatic that besides OATP1B1 also inhibits NTCP and BSEP, is often accompanied by cholestasis and conjugated hyperbilirubinemia .

 Selective, complete or partial, loss of OATP1B1 function due to polymorphisms in the SLCO1B1 gene is associated with altered PK of substrate drugs.
 The OATP1B1 polymorphisms 521 T > C and 388A > G are clinically relevant and occur commonly in ethnically diverse populations, albeit with different frequencies across racial and ethnic groups .
 The frequency of the OATP1B1 c.388G allele (*1b) in Caucasians, Asians, and African-Americans is about 40%, 60%, and 75%, respectively, and the frequency of c.521C in codon 174 is approximately 15%, 15%, and 2%, respectively , resulting in ethnicity-dependent label warnings and dose adjustments.
 Despite some discrepancies in the reports, c.521T>C generally seems to decrease hepatic uptake activity, while c.388A>G tends to increase it slightly .
 These two SNPs together form four functionally distinct haplotypes.
 The OATP1B1*5 and OATP1B1*15 haplotypes correlate with increased systemic exposure to statins, increasing the potential for myopathy, rhabdomyolysis and hepatotoxicity.